-From 1 July 2020, we began emailing farmers a fertiliser delivery report within three days of application.
+Since July 2020, we have emailed farmers a fertiliser delivery report within three days of application.
 This report assists farmers in meeting the legislative requirement to have made a record within three days of fertiliser being applied to their farm.

 The report has a table with the following information at a block level for each farm: